performous/performous/docs/DeveloperReadme.txt

 conditional situations instead of using if-elses.
 This makes the code much easier to read.

+Do not use switch-case for anything but enum values (and never provide default label in that case).
+Just use ifs that break execution (return, continue, break or throw) or if-else structures.

+Rationale: The switch statement is very badly designed.
+There are no blocks around cases by default, so if you need to define variables, you need to add a block yourself (causing total two levels of indentation).
+It is also very easy to forget a break, causing incorrect and hard-to-debug errors that you will get no compile warnings for.
+Additionally, you won't be able to break out of a surrounding loop like you can with if-elses.
+The reason why enum values can and should still be handled with switch-case is that GCC gives a warning if you do not handle all possible values, therefore catching a class of hard-to-find bugs and outweighting the other disadvantages of switch statements.

 Write more comments than we do! (to describe the intention, larger logical blocks of code and the external behavior of functions, but do not duplicate your C++ in English).

+Development model: (adding a new feature)

+1. Make things work (with minimal functionality)
+2. Clean up the code (trying to minimize the amount of code)
+3. Add functionality
+4. Repeat from step 2 until the feature is done

+Each step includes the necessary testing to make sure that the code works.
+At least one git commit should be done for each step.
+Atomic commits are preferred.

+If you are not sufficiently familiar with C++, ask other developers to help with the cleanup phase.

+Doing very rapid development also means that the git trunk may be broken at times.
+Bigger features that may cause breakage for more than a few hours (therefore disturbing other developers) or that may require postponing a release by several days should be done in separate branches and only merged to master once the problems have been sorted out.
+The separate branches should also merge master to them quite often to avoid becoming incompatible with the master branch.

+If you are working on master branch, avoid pushing your changes if they break compiling or any existing functionality.
+As long as the commits are in your local repository, they do not disturb other developers.
+On the other hand, you still should push often (a partially implemented feature doesn't usually cause problems).
+Frequent pushing allows other developers to follow what you are doing and comment on it.

+TDD hasn't been used, as it doesn't seem suitable for game developement where there are no specifications to follow (you only find out what you will be doing after implementing some of it).
+Writing useful tests for code dealing with graphics, threads etc. is also very difficult.

 TODO: move the documentation in this file to the website developers page?